VilleTynys-Official/MinunHetkeni_RN/README.md

 # MinunHetkeni_RN
 Mobile application for Mindfullness.
 Built with React Native.
+Still a work in progress.

 Technologies, libraries & concepts used:
 React Native,